zshi719/2025-Data-24100/class_notes/14_logging_project_issues.md

 # Logging in Python and some project issues

+THIS LECTURE WAS SHORT LAST TIME.
+ADD PDB HERE.

 ## Project Issues

 - After reviewing the assignments there were a number of issues that were arising that we should address and fix.